14 Types of Freelance Writing Jobs and What They Pay

 Writers need different types of editing depending on the project, client, and their individual skill sets.
 As an editor, you may find yourself doing more proofreading and catching mistakes for one writer while line editing and improving the tone and voice for another.

-Types of editors:
+Types of editors include:

 • Developmental editors.
 Guide the book writer through the story-writing process from conception to publishing.